constarg/sushi-shuffle/README.md

 # Download & Build

-Get started by cloning the repository and navigating to the File-Sorter-Core folder:
+Get started by cloning the repository and navigating to the sushi-shuffle folder:
 ```
 git clone https://github.com/constarg/sushi-shuffle.git
 cd sushi-shuffle/